 I arrive at the main #YesScotland HQ, located (appropriately) on Hope Street in Glasgow.
 There’s a long wheelchair accessible ramp into the office with an iron handrail, a nice desk with a group of people gathered round deep in conversation, and a doorway into a larger work space which is presumably where the main work of coordinating the birth of a new nation is conducted.
 I introduce myself and the lady behind the desk asks if I have an appointment, which of course I don’t.
 I explain that I don’t work for any media outlet and – while I’ve had some freelance writing published – the fact is I’m really just some guy with a blog who was crazy enough to buy a ticket and fly halfway around the world on my own dime to watch the world change.
 She laughs, takes my name, and says she’ll see what she can do.
 A few minutes later, Stewart Kirkpatric (@calgacus) comes out and greets me warmly.

-I’m reminded of my post from yesterday about imagined communities being the foundation of a nation and it strike me that for Stewart and many of the other folks I’ve talked too, their imagined community is really defined by a shared set of values and ideals.
+I’m reminded of my post from yesterday about imagined communities being the foundation of a national identity and it strikes me that for Stewart and many of the other folks I’ve talked too, their imagined community is really defined by a shared set of values and ideals.
 I’ve heard Americans claim many times over the years that we are unique in defining ourselves by a common ideal of “liberty and justice for all.”
 Those folks have obviously not spent much time here.

 Euan Bennett, a smiling man in his early to mid 20’s with glasses, greets me and immediately agrees to talk to me – along with several other campaigners.
 Like virtually everyone else from the Yes campaign that I’ve talked to, they’re primarily interested in the social justice issue and in removing nuclear weapons from Scotland.
 In three separate conversations people bring up the fact that Scotland now has 97% voter registration, which is absolutely unheard of, and a populace that’s more politically aware and engaged than at any other time in Scotland’s long history.

-They believe that in a post-independence Scotland the parties who are elected will have to keep their promises on things like removing trident or they’ll be destroyed.
-And, because Scotland has partial proportional representation instead of first past the post, voters won’t be forced int the trap of choosing a lesser evil the way they are in UK-wide elections (or American elections for that matter).
+They believe that in a post-independence Scotland the parties who are elected will have to keep their promises on things like removing Trident (the British nuclear submarines based outside of Glasgow) or they’ll be voted out.
+And, because Scotland has partial proportional representation instead of first past the post, voters won’t be forced into the trap of choosing a lesser evil the way they are in UK-wide elections (or American elections for that matter).
 I ask Euan about the Monarchy and he laughs and says “well that’s a whole other issue…” He believes that post-independence many of the parties that will stand for election will include removing the Queen in their platforms and for there to be a referendum on the issue at some point down the road, but for now he favors the gradual approach of tackling one issue at a time.

 After 6 interviews and a couple hours spent at Kelvin, people are starting to head out for the afternoon canvassing.
 I give my new friends a wave and head off down the road.
 There are 56 hours until voting closes Thursday.
 Like everyone else in Scotland this week I’m hungry for change… but the growling from my stomach reminds me I’m hungry for food too.